-You may find it helpful to record brief summaries of your experiences with the class and the readings each week to help you remember.
+You may find it helpful to record brief summaries of your experiences with the class and the readings each week to help you remember things you'd like to include in your reflections.

-Reading Responses: 35%
+Reading Responses: 40%

 Each week, there will be a set of assigned and optional readings.
 For each reading, you will have the opportunity to prepare a brief response to help you collect your ideas and demonstrate that you have read and understood the material.
-These responses should be short (1-2 pages) and relatively informal and can follow a general template that will be provided to you.
+These responses can be short (1-2 pages), informal, and follow a general template that will be provided to you.

 The responses for each week's readings will be due at the start of class, because they will be useful to refer to in our group discussions.
+You are strongly encouraged to read the readings and draft your responses before class.
+However, you will have until April 4th to submit them without any late penalty.
+After April 4th, these submissions will close.

 Reading responses will be graded following a specifications grading model.
 This means that they will each be graded for completion (acceptable/not acceptable), and your final grade for this section of the course will be determined entirely based on how many completed (acceptable) responses you submit.
-It is up to you which and how many readings you choose to submit responses to, and you are encouraged to use this flexibility to accommodate your schedules.
+It is up to you which and how many readings you choose to submit responses to, and you are encouraged to use this flexibility to accommodate your schedules and learning goals.

-The first ten responses are worth 5 points each, the next ten are worth 3 points each, and the last ten are worth 2 points each, for a maximum of 100 points (35% of course grade).
+The first ten responses are each worth 2%, the next ten are each worth 1.2%, and the last ten are each worth 0.8%, for a maximum of 40% of the overall course grade.